Skill Demand Index

 Jobs Analyzed

-Most employers want Bachelor's degree in related field at architect level, not just familiarity.
+Most employers want Bachelor's degree in related field at basic competency with practical application.

 Overview